Canon T6 vs Leica X-U Typ 113

 Review summary: Canon T6 vs Leica X-U Typ 113

 So how do things add up?
 Is there a clear favorite between the Canon T6 and the Leica X-U Typ 113?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel T6:

 - More detail: Offers more megapixels (17.9 vs 16.1MP) with a 5% higher linear resolution.